Printer-friendly version

 1. UQ courses, programs, plans and shorter form credentials are managed within the University's curriculum management system.

-2. Proposals are developed in accordance with the requirements specified in Section 3 in consultation with identified stakeholders.
+2. Following initial consultation with the Associate Dean (Academic) proposals are developed in accordance with the UQ Program Development Framework and the requirements specified in Section 3 in consultation with identified stakeholders.
 The Executive Dean or the Associate Dean (Academic) may also set additional requirements as part of the development process.
-Following internal review, typically through the Coordinating Unit’s Teaching and Learning Committee, proposals are referred to the Faculty through its Board of Studies, which will advise the Executive Dean on the proposed content and structure; they may also provide advice on the business case as required.
+Following internal review, typically through the Coordinating Unit’s Teaching and Learning Committee, proposals are referred to the Faculty through its Board of Studies, which will advise the Executive Dean on the proposed content and structure.

 1. adding or removing a course listed in a program course list – proposals are approved by the Executive Dean.